hkershaw-brown/DART/.github/ISSUE_TEMPLATE/bug_report.md

 **Build information**
 Please describe:
- 1. The machine you are running on (e.g windows laptop, NCAR supercomputer Cheyenne).
+ 1. The machine you are running on (e.g. windows laptop, NCAR supercomputer Cheyenne).
  2. The compiler you are using (e.g. gnu, intel).